Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Introduction

 Here, we propose that we can model a shift from single unit system to a concatenative and partially compositional system using ciwGAN.
-We model how compound signals or concatenated words can arise spontaneously in deep neural networks trained on raw speech in a fully unsupervised manner.
+Our models are trained on raw speech, which contains both the presence of a signal (a word) as well as the absence thereof (no word).
+This provides a good testing ground for modeling concatenative and compositional learning in general.
+We model how compound signals or concatenated words can arise spontaneously in deep neural networks in a fully unsupervised manner.
 We thus also provide evidence suggesting that domain-general learning models (such as CNNs) spontaneously concatenate signals in a learning setting that involves informative imitation: learning by imitation and with the production-perception loop from raw spoken language data (ciwGAN).
 The paper thus introduces a model of the first step in the development from holistic non-syntactic signals to compositionally concatenated signals that represents the precursor to syntactic processing.
-We also show that the observed spontaneous concatenation is not an idiosyncratic property of a single model, but emerges in several replicated models as well as in models that features several changes in the architecture.
+We also show that the observed spontaneous concatenation is not an idiosyncratic property of a single model, but emerges in several replicated models as well as in models that feature several changes in the architecture.

-In Section \ref{disinhibition}, we provide a plausible neural explanation for the concatenative behavior called the \textit{disinhibition} which suggests that such modeling can be useful for generating and simulating predictions for neural processing of speech.
+In Section \ref{disinhibition}, we provide a plausible neural explanation for the concatenative behavior called the \textit{disinhibition} which suggests that such modeling can be useful for generating and simulating predictions for neural processing of spoken language.
+Disinhibition is a well-documented neural process whereby neurons inhibit inhibitory neurons which results in disinhibition or excitation \citep{pi13}, but has not been connected to compositional concatenation yet.
 We also show that the networks exhibit traces of compositionality (Section \ref{compositionality}), which represent an additional step toward the evolution of human syntax.
-In Section \ref{formalizingdisinhibition}, we formalize the interaction between latent variables and connect it to existing mathematical treatments of the Merge operation.
+In Section \ref{formalizingdisinhibition}, we formalize the interaction between latent variables and connect the artificial disinhibition to existing mathematical treatments of the Merge operation.